Stream to the Akamai HD network from Wowza Streaming Engine

 Configure Akamai to receive and distribute the stream

-Before you start, make sure you have an Akamai Media Services Live (MSL) account that's provisioned and configured to support the type of live streaming you want to use with Wowza Streaming Engine: HLS Ingest, MPEG-DASH ingest, or Stream Packaging (for RTMP ingest, available in MSL 3 only).
+Before you start, make sure you have an Akamai Media Services Live (MSL) account that's provisioned and configured to support the type of live streaming you want to use with Wowza Streaming Engine: HLS ingest, MPEG-DASH ingest, or Stream Packaging (for RTMP ingest, available in MSL 3 only).
 To get an Akamai account or for help with live stream provisioning, contact Akamai sales or support.

 Note: Refer to the Akamai documentation if you need additional help with configuring its service to ingest streams.